 Find tips to soothe your crying infant.

 All babies cry.
 Crying is your baby’s way of communicating and letting you know that they need something.
-Some babies will cry more then others.
+Some babies will cry more than others.

 Research has proven that you cannot spoil a baby if you pick them up when they cry.
 Instead, respond to their cries promptly.
 Responding to your baby will help them to become emotionally secure.
 Babies will thrive in an environment where their needs are consistently met through your love, care and devotion.